slatedocs/slate/source/includes/_filters.md

 ------ | ----------------
 block | new blockhashes
-contracts | transactions involving any Augur contract price | market price updates
+contracts | transactions involving any Augur contract creation | new market's ID and creation blocknumber price | market price updates

-Passing callback functions for `block`, `contracts` and/or `price` to the `augur.filters.listen` method will start polling the block, contracts and price filters, respectively.
+Passing callback functions for `block`, `contracts`, `creation` and/or `price` to the `augur.filters.listen` method will start polling the block, contracts, creation and price filters, respectively.

 <aside class="notice">You can adjust the polling interval by changing the value of <code>augur.filters.PULSE</code>.
 By default it is set to <code>5000</code> (5 seconds).</aside>